Meet the Leadership Team

 The plan is only available through UK financial advisers who must be authorised and regulated by the UK financial services watchdog, the Financial Conduct Authority (FCA) and involves an older age group whose main residence must be in the UK;

 Customer identification is undertaken & declared by these financial advisers and by the transacting lawyers as per the Joint Money Laundering Steering Group (JMLSG) Guidance;

 Customers are represented by an independent solicitor when first taking out the plan;

-We use a relatively small number of suppliers principally based and operating in the UK to support the business.
-One supplier, specifically the parent entity of our database provider is based in the United States and operates globally.
-We have an appropriate contract for service in place and have not identified any evidence to believe that slavery or human trafficking exists here.
+We use a relatively small number of suppliers to support our business almost all of whom are based in and operate in the UK.
+Two suppliers, specifically the parent entity of our database provider and our cyber insurance provider are based in the United States.
+Both operate globally.
+We have appropriate contracts for service in place and have not identified any evidence to believe that slavery or human trafficking exists here.

-We have a policy framework in place which covers matters including but not limited to the prevention of financial crime, outsourcing, the recruitment of staff and risk management.
+We have policies in place which cover matters including but not limited to the prevention of financial crime and which refer to Slavery & Human Trafficking.
 These are made available to relevant staff who are required to confirm they have read and understood the policy.